 #GoPro Featured Photographer: @rorykramer "I am often asked how I got to where I am so quickly in my career.
 A few DJs saw my personal youtube videos and asked me to tour with them.
 I quit my job on my 30th Birthday and pushed myself every second and every opportunity I got.
 I went places on stage I wasn't supposed to be, I shot in a perspective that was different yet true to myself, and I always put my content out the very next day.
 Many of my videos I wasn't asked or hired to shoot, I knew I had to get the content in front of the right eyes so I would just shoot it and see what happened.
 That resulted in a music video for @avicii , lyric videos for @thechainsmokers , + 2 music videos for Justin Bieber. #Runit" #GoPro #GoProMusic #dvbbs # Settings: Burst Mode set to 30/3, handheld.

-Or it could be a sentiment from the subject of the post, as Nike has done with this video featuring Paralympian Scout Bassett.
+Or it could be a quote from the person featured in the post, as Nike has done with this Instagram video starring Paralympian Scout Bassett.

 12. Schedule your Instagram posts for optimal engagement